OK, here's a little bit of working theory that'll help you to see the ‘why’ of the Noid light test.

-One thing to keep in mind, is that the Fuel Injector Noid Light test does not test for a BAD Fuel Injector.
-But, is the first step in verifying if the Fuel Injector is BAD or not.
-For the Fuel Injector test for your GM 2.2L car or pick up, go down to the list of links at the end of this article.
+One thing to keep in mind, is that the fuel injector Noid light test does not test for a BAD fuel injector.
+But, is the first step in verifying if the fuel injector is BAD or not.
+For the fuel injector test tutorial, go down to the list of links at the end of this article.

 There are lot of fuel injector Noid light sets to choose from and many places to buy them.
 I'm gonna' make two recommendations to you:

 1) Which one to buy: The fuel injector Noid light kit that I recommend is the Performance Tool NOID and IAC Light Set - 10-Pc.
 Set, Model# W89501 Noid light set, and here some reasons why:

 2) Where to buy: All of the auto parts stores in your neighborhood sell a fuel injector Noid light set... but at double or triple the price.
 If you want to save some bucks, you can go to the ads above and shop for them there.